-- 2. Tentative course list: Create a list of prospective courses you would like to take at the university/program you are applying to.
+- Statement of Purpose (per program): This is your chance to explain your intentions and interest for the program you are applying to.
+Your statement of purpose should be no longer than 500 words.
+The same statement can be used on other applications but be sure to customize it for each program.
+Some questions that can help you craft your statement: - → Why do you want to go to this school or country? - → How will it help you achieve your academic, professional, and/or personal goals? - → Why should we select you? - → How will you fund this experience?
+(Savings, loans, awards, etc.) - 2.
+Tentative course list (per program): Create a list of prospective courses you would like to take at the university/program you are applying to.
 It's okay to base your list on current year course offerings we are looking for general academic fit only at this point.
-Make sure to check the academic requirements, minimum/maximum number of courses, and restrictions in the "Academic Information" tab of each program page. - → List the courses using the full course name - → Include number and credits, if available - → List double the courses that you intend to take (in case of timetable conflicts or if a course fills up)
+Make sure to check the academic requirements, minimum/maximum number of courses, and restrictions in the "Academic Information" tab of each program page. - → List the courses by NAME - > Include number and credits/units if available - → List at least double the courses/credits that you intend to take.
+This will be useful in case of timetable conflicts or if a course fills up - 3.
+Photo: This can be taken with a cell phone.
+Professional photos are not required.
+The photo should be in colour, focussed on your face, and not be blurry or out of focus.
+This photo is a perfect example of what you should aim to have → - → Photo must be in jpg or gif format - > Photo cannot exceed 1 MB in size